Cleaning & Organizing

 Donate old work clothes to: Dress for Success

 Founded in 1997, Dress for Success helps provide women with the support, professional attire, and career development tools they need to enter and succeed in the workplace and beyond.
 They accept donations of gently worn suits and accessories to help empower women to look their best.
 Dress for Success has affiliate locations nationwide.
+Check out these powerful ways to give back without breaking the bank.

 Donate old formal attire to: Operation Prom